Gonzaga Women's Basketball Team, 1986-87

 Why do you think Baden took such a big role in women’s basketball so quickly?

-At the time we got involved, people weren’t paying much attention to women’s Women's Basketball Playerbasketball.
+At the time we got involved, people weren’t paying much attention to women’s basketball.
 But for us, we were focused on it.
 While women’s basketball was an afterthought for our big competitors, it became a priority for us.

 And what did you like about women’s basketball?